-If you are a sushi lover like me, then you probably are a fan of a few different kinds of sushi rolls and nigiri.
-I always need to fill up on a spicy tuna roll, throw in some salmon sashimi and maybe a specialty dish or two like some unagi or a sushi cone.
-But never have I ever been so sushi spoiled than at Goro & Gun’s Omakase sushi experience.
+Goro + Gun is the perfect place to go if you are a sushi lover like me.
+When that craving hits, I need a few different kinds of sushi rolls and nigiri.
+I always want to fill up on a spicy tuna roll, some octopus takoyaki, throw in some salmon sashimi and maybe a specialty dish or two like some unagi or a sushi cone.
+But never have I ever been so sushi spoiled than at Goro + Gun’s Omakase sushi experience.

 I love fresh scallops but eating them raw was a whole new experience.
 I found it quite tasty because of the additional yuzu juice and zest that was added on.
 Yuzu is a type of Japanese orange that isn’t usually found in Calgary grocery stores, but I really wish they would carry them.
 The yuzu adds a refreshing citrus flavour that works great on sushi.

 What looks like your traditional nigiri has been given an extra kick with Goro + Gun’s homemade jalapeno salsa.
 Just the right amount of heat and spice on this sushi.

 This sushi is exactly what it looks like – a box!
 Using a special wooden box, the sushi pieces are pressed into these rectangular shapes.
 The rice is extra compacted which makes for very dense bites.
 I was a big fan of the shrimp and mushroom combo.

 Goro + Gun Aburi toro with garlic chip

 A crispy garlic chip is placed on top of this tuna slice.
 Sooo yummy.
 Bring some mints though.